 Active Power, Inc.

-Unless otherwise indicated, "we," "us," "our," and "Active Power" mean Active Power, Inc., including our predecessor Texas corporation.
+Unless otherwise indicated, "we," "us," "our," and "Active Power" mean Active Power, Inc., including our predecessor Texas corporation and our subsidiary companies.
 References in this report to "\$" or "dollars" are to United States of America currency.

 Table of Contents